GoDutch App

 Switching from a bank to a business current account with GoDutch

-From that moment on, you benefit from smart features such as direct debit support, international transfers, multiple payment cards via Mastercard, and cashback on your spending, depending on the package you choose.
+From that moment on, you benefit from smart features such as direct debit support, international transfers, multiple payment cards via Mastercard, and cashback on your spending, depending on your chosen package.

 FAQ